 Dinner at the food court, 107 Yuan ($21 CAD) for a few dim sum dishes and a large noodle dish.

-I didn’t go to the zoo because I was in Las Vegas at meetings, but Randy took the girls and they loved it!
+I don’t love visiting zoos as I don’t like seeing animals caged up and living in an unnatural habitat.
+I’d rather find them in their natural habitat where they belong.
+However, I was in Las Vegas at a meeting!
+Som Randy took the girls to the zoo.
+Of course, the girls loved it!
 Their favourite was the Pandas, and it got them super excited for Chengdu!
-These are the most popular attraction and it gets pretty busy.
+The Pandas are the most popular attraction and it gets pretty busy, so try to head there first when you visit.

 Metro Line 4 gets you straight there.
 It gets busy, so it’s best to go early in the morning.